Best Event Management Software of 2020

 Event website builders come in all shapes and sizes, with options from building multi-page websites to single web pages.
 Features to consider are registration forms, contact forms, layout tools (formatting, images, fonts, site colors, etc.), social media integrations, custom URLs and analytics tracking.

 Do you run larger trade shows or exhibitions?
 If that’s the case, then exhibitor tracking will be essential for you, including sales/lead management, proposals, invoicing, payment processing, booth maps, room/space reservation tools and logistics planning.

 Floorplans and Event Layouts

 Knowing exactly where everything should be placed at your event and ensuring proper foot traffic flow are critical to the success of your events, so having a to-scale map/plan of your event space is essential.
-Look for tools with pre-built elements for tables, chairs, booths, stages and architectural elements plus the ability to incorporate your space boundaries and place guests on seats.
+Look for event design tools with pre-built elements for tables, chairs, booths, stages and architectural elements plus the ability to incorporate your space boundaries and place guests on seats.

 Forms and Surveys

 Often you need to collect feedback from your past attendees or input from future ones, and a form or survey tool integrated into your online events planner means you don’t have to search or pay for an external questionnaire tool.
 Some event apps also offer a live polling feature for collecting input in real time.

 Integrations With Other Applications

 Chances are you won’t be using one piece of software for managing your events (even if you have an all-in-one platform … yes the irony).
 So the application you choose should integrate with other software apps via an integrations platform like Zapier; integrate directly with other applications; or offer at-rest APIs so your developers can make their own customer integrations.